yoonghan/yoonghan.github.io/README.md

 If there are missing webpack installation, manually execute 'npm install next'

+*Update* Add AIRTABLE_API_KEY and AIRTABLE_BASE to .env file.
+It is no longer tracked.

 ## Development for Zeit
 1. Changes are based on *now.json*.